Staffing = Reputation x Networking

 Gossip is an institutionalized method of sharing information that spreads like wildfire.

 Protecting your reputation from the beginning will be a crucial priority.
-It is better to have no reputation than a negative one.

 Everything you do either adds to or subtracts from your reputation.